csiluszyk/html-elements-downloader/README.md

 html-elements-downloader
 ========================

-html-elements-downloader is a tool for downloading HTML element given in XPath from specific RSS feed.
+html-elements-downloader is a tool for downloading HTML content of element given in XPath from specific RSS feed.
 It supports all major RSS standards (including RSS 0.9x, RSS 1.0, RSS 2.0, CDF, Atom 0.3, and Atom 1.0)